yemifatodu/DIABETESPROJECT-MERI-SKILL/README.md

 **Closing Remarks:**

-This project highlights my ability to conduct a complete data science workflow and underscores the practical applications of machine learning in healthcare.
-I am confident that the skills and insights gained from this project will be valuable in my future endeavors.
+This project showcases my systems thinking; end to end data science workflow and the value brought by applying machine learning in healthcare.
+In my opinion, I have learned the best skills and new ideas throughout the course of this project and I am absolutely sure these assets will be helpful in my further experience.